owentechnologist/roach-semantic-lookup/README.md

 python3 simpleLLM_with_cache.py 6 nostore sql
 ```

-Next - ask the program the following: (this assumes you can look up the PreparedStatement effectively based on the context from the user prompt and the overarching purpose of the bot session in question)
+Next - ask the program the following: (this assumes that there is only one logical path forward or you can look up the PreparedStatement effectively based on the context from the user prompt and the overarching purpose of the bot session in question)

 ```
-Given the following PreparedStatement populate it with values from the quoted text: SELECT NAME, AGE FROM ZOO WHERE LOCALE = %S AND SPECIES = %s;   "I remember an older gorilla - maybe 25 or so years old and he came from India.
+Given the following PreparedStatement populate it with values from the quoted text: SELECT NAME, AGE FROM ZOO WHERE LOCALE = %S AND SPECIES = %s LIMIT 1;   "I remember an older gorilla - maybe 25 or so years old and he came from India.
 What was his name?"
 ```